 Simply put… HELL NO!!!

-Most, if not all of MSK physiotherapy’s training and practice is entirely focused on the reduction of pain and the improvement of function in those with a disease or pathology.
-Very little, if any time, or attention, or opportunity is given to physiotherapists to work on the prevention of disease and pathology in individuals before they come to see them.
+Most, if not all of MSK physiotherapy’s training and practice is focused on the reduction of pain and the improvement of function in those with a disease or pathology.
+Very little, if any time, attention, or opportunity is given to physiotherapists to work on the prevention of disease and pathology in individuals before they come to see them.

-MSK Physiotherapy is a reactive profession, not a proactive one!
+Simply put MSK Physiotherapy is a reactive profession, not a proactive one!